IT Staff Augmentation: Complete 2026 Guide

 Scenario: You need 2 senior developers for 6 months

-US Staff Aug (Mid-Market rates) $35,200 × 2 ($200/hr) $422,400
+US Staff Aug (Mid-Market)$35,200 × 2 ($200/hr)$422,400

-Eastern Europe Staff Aug $14,080 × 2 ($80/hr) $168,960
+Eastern Europe Staff Aug$14,080 × 2 ($80/hr)$168,960

-Latin America Staff Aug $13,200 × 2 ($75/hr) $158,400
+Latin America Staff Aug$13,200 × 2 ($75/hr)$158,400

 For a 6-month engagement, nearshore/offshore staff augmentation typically saves 30-50% versus US full-time hires, with faster time-to-start and no recruiting overhead.